No3Mc/Goodreads-Dataflow-Book-Analytics/Final Submission/README.md

 ####    Extract all matching genres of books in pxxxxxxx_books to a new collection named pxxxxxxx_genres.
 [1 mark]

-Let's try alternate way as the following have errors:

 1.

     db.books.find({ assignedGroup: 100 }).forEach(function(doc) {db.p2652259_books.insertOne(doc)})